Help for Contributors

 Projects

-Since projects contain different types of datasets or datasets from different date ranges, we need a metadata file for each dataset in the project.
-Because of this, each dataset needs to be zipped together with it's metadata, added to a folder for the collection, and then zipped together into a single folder and added to the archive.
+each dataset in the project.
+Each dataset needs to be zipped together with it's metadata, added to a folder for the collection, and then zipped together into a single folder and added to the archive.
 Note that the metadata for each dataset can also be edited on the website.

 Title: Eel River Atlas